obsidian-tasks-group/obsidian-tasks/docs/queries/combining-filters.md

 Now suppose you would like to review all the other tasks, that you cannot do in the location, for some reason.

-An easy way to see all the _other_ tasks not possible in this area would be to use `NOT( )` around the original query:
+An easy way to review all the _other_ tasks not possible in this area would be to use `NOT( )` around the original query:

 ````text
 # Show all tasks I CANNOT do in this area - EASY WAY: